PLM-Net: Perception Latency Mitigation Network for Vision-Based Lateral Control of Autonomous Vehicles: Results

-Our experimental design aimed to investigate the impact of \textit{perception latency} on driving and assess the efficacy of our proposed solution, \textit{PLM-Net}, in mitigating this effect (as detailed in Section \ref{subsec:latency-effect-on-av-lateral-control}).
-To simulate latency, we introduced delays in the input data and apply closed-loop velocity control to make the vehicle drive at a constant speed (around $60$ km/h), mimicking real-world scenarios where perception and decision-making processes are delayed.
-For instance, with a $0.2$-second latency, the available visual observation at time $t$ becomes $o_{t-0.2}$ instead of $o_t$, causing the baseline model (\textit{BM}) to generate delayed actions $\widetilde{a}^{BM}_{t-0.2}$, which \textit{PLM-Net} aims to correct to $\widetilde{a}_{t}$.
+Our experimental design aimed to investigate the impact of perception latency on driving and assess the efficacy of our proposed solution, PLM-Net, in mitigating this effect (as detailed in Section \ref{subsec:latency-effect-on-av-lateral-control}).
+To simulate latency, we introduced delays in the input data and applied closed-loop velocity control to maintain a constant vehicle speed (approximately $60$ km/h), reflecting realistic latency conditions observed in perception--control pipelines where perception and decision-making processes are delayed.
+For instance, with a $0.2$ s latency, the available visual observation at time $t$ becomes $o_{t-0.2}$ instead of $o_t$, causing the baseline model (BM) to compute actions based on outdated perception.
+PLM-Net aims to mitigate this mismatch by predicting an action that better approximates the desired action at time $t$, despite the delayed observation.

-We assess the impact of \textit{perception latency} through a comparison of driving behaviors: \textit{BM} without latency, \textit{BM} with latency, and \textit{PLM-Net} with latency.
-Successful mitigation by \textit{PLM-Net} is indicated when its driving performance closely resembles that of the latency-free \textit{BM}.
-Our evaluation involves analyzing steering angle accuracy and driving trajectory similarity, as detailed in Section \ref{subsec:driving-performance-evaluation}, for both constant and time-variant \textit{perception latency}.
+We assess the impact of perception latency through a comparison of driving behaviors: BM without latency, BM with latency, and PLM-Net with latency.
+Successful mitigation by PLM-Net is indicated when its driving performance closely resembles that of the latency-free BM.
+Our evaluation involves analyzing steering angle similarity and driving trajectory similarity, as detailed in Section \ref{subsec:driving-performance-evaluation}, for both constant and time-variant perception latency.

+{To examine how perception latency interacts with road geometry, trajectory similarity metrics are reported not only for the full test track but also for individual track segments, including straight sections, left turns, and right turns.
+This segment-level evaluation enables analysis of latency-induced deviations under different curvature conditions and provides additional insight into how the mitigation mechanism behaves across distinct driving scenarios.}